Skip to Content

 Mitre 10 has some very exciting prospects for expansion.
 I am working towards gaining as much experience as I can to open up as many opportunities as possible.

-As a new graduate you may take up a generalist human resources/employment relations position in a private company or in the public sector.
-There are specialist opportunities, too, in recruitment; remuneration, training and development, collective bargaining, change management and dispute resolution.
+As a new graduate, you may take up a generalist HRM/ER position in a private company or in the public sector.
+There are specialist HRM and ER opportunities too, in strategy, recruitment; remuneration; training and development; collective bargaining; change management and dispute resolution.

-Past graduates have become consultants, policy analysts for government, research officers, and entered management/employee relations trainee programmes.
+Understanding work and people-management also provides opportunities beyond HRM and ER practice.
+Past graduates have also become consultants, policy analysts for government, research officers, academics or enter general management programmes.

 Page authorised by Director, Student Administration